 The retina plays a vital role in ensuring good vision.
 A damaged retina can cause severe vision loss, which is why it is very important to detect and treat any retinal problems as early as possible.
 Please visit our contact page to schedule a consultation with one of our experienced eye doctors who can perform a thorough eye exam, diagnose any vision problems and provide prompt, effective treatment.

-Eye Health Partners is proud to offer retina treatments at their Birmingham, Cullman, Columbia, Gadsden, Mobile, Jasper, Montgomery, Murfreesboro, Oxford-Anniston and Nashville locations.
+Eye Health Partners is proud to offer retina treatments at their Birmingham, Cullman, Columbia, Gadsden, Mobile, Montgomery, Murfreesboro, Oxford-Anniston and Nashville locations.
 Please visit their respective pages to learn about their facilities.